laurentmih/drop/README.md

 # Description
 ElectronJS-powered home-grown alternative to the Public Folder-functionality that Dropbox used to provide, now sort-of-does-but-not-really-anymore.
+To download, head over to the [releases](https://github.com/laurentmih/drop/releases/tag/v1.0.0-beta1) page.

 ## Requirements
 Only runs on macOS.
 Uses `rsync`.